vzhou842/victorzhou.com/content/pages/about.md

 slug: "/about"
 ---

 I studied Computer Science at Princeton University (Class of 2019), and I'm going to be a Software Engineer (SWE) at Facebook starting in August 2019.
 I've done SWE internships at Facebook (2015 and 2018), Google (2016), and Airbnb (2017).
+I've been [programming since I was 12](/blog/how-i-became-a-programmer/) and love to build things.

 A few of my more well-known projects include: